 - 1. Press the P button; - 2.
-The upper display will show the acronym of the first parameter promoted to this level while the lower display shows its value: - 3.
+The instrument shows alternately the acronym of the first parameter promoted to this level and its value; - 3.
 With the ▲ and ▼ buttons assign to this parameter the desired value: - 4.
 Press the P button in order to store the new value and go to the next parameter; - 5.
-When you want to reurn to the "Standard display" push the $\widehat{(U)}$ button for more than 5 seconds.
+When you want to reurn to the "Standard display" push the $(\overline{\mathbf{U}})$ button for more than 5 seconds.